-Fuel volumes between 25 to 600 μ L (±5 μ L) are tested with temperatures T4 from 190 to 280°C (±2.2°C).
+Fuel volumes between 25 to 600 $\mu$ L (±5 $\mu$ L), the maximum range allowed by our setup, are tested with temperatures T4 from 190 to 280°C (±2.2°C).
+Future tests can be conducted with a 1000 $\mu$ L syringe to investigate the ignition of a richer atmosphere.
 Two fuels are examined: a representative Synthetic Paraffinic Kerosene (SPK) and a JetA standard, POSF-4658.
 The two fuels are described in Section 2.3.
 The SPK has been tested most extensively using a range of fuel volumes and temperatures.
 Tests using Jet A fuel have been limited to a few values for comparison with the results of Martin and Shepherd (2021) in order to validate the improved apparatus.